refraction-ray/iastu-hpc2-manual/administrators/toolchains/spack.md

 Default path of module files of installed softwares: `$PREFIX/share/spack/modules/`

+Use `lmod/7.8.15/libexec$ ./sh_to_modulefile` to generate module files for source script.
+Better not directly use script in module files, since it is not reversible and has side effects.

+Refresh module files: `spack module tcl refresh petsc`

 ## Customize repo and package file recipe

 [doc](https://spack.readthedocs.io/en/latest/tutorial_packaging.html) **recommended for careful reading**